lakkatv/lakka-website/content/articles/2016/03/20/new-release-udoo-and-rpi3-support.md

 ![GameGirl](media/gamegirl.jpg)

 David Perrenoud started building an RPi Zero based handheld console.
 It will use Lakka as main OS.
-The first prototype targets very unexpensive hardware, like a tiny screen, a buzzer and some buttons.
+The first prototype targets very inexpensive hardware, like a tiny screen, a buzzer and some buttons.

 David managed to connect the screen using the GPIOs in a very efficient way.
 He achieved a 120FPS, while most common screen solutions out there are stuck at 25FPS!